Bottle Gardens and Hanging Glass Terrariums

 Prep Time: 1 hour

-Pros: Lasts longer and easier to maintain than regular house plants not container within a glass container.
+Pros: Lasts longer and easier to maintain than regular house plants not contained within a glass container.

 Cons: Trying to find that perfect match of growing container and plants to go in that container.

 - Porous Material (ie: round beach stones or beach glass)

 - Plastic window screen or weed barrier fabric

 - Photo by a2gemma

 - Choosing the right bottle is part of the fun.
 I have seen bottle gardens in mason jars and gallon jugs and even a small teardrop pendant sold as a cellphone charm.
 They all have one thing in common and that is they are a medium to display plants.
 I like the gallon cider jugs and the bigger five gallon carboys.
 They are relatively tall in respect to width and the sides are relatively straight so the view is not distorted too much.